savannahdoherty/github-academic-portfolio/README.md

 1. Navigate to https://github.com/.
 2. Click Sign up.
 3. Follow the prompts to create your personal account.
--Email
+- Email
--Password (Password should be at least 15 characters OR at least 8 characters including a number and a lowercase letter.)
+- Password (Password should be at least 15 characters OR at least 8 characters including a number and a lowercase letter.)
--Username* (Username may only contain alphanumeric characters or single hyphens, and cannot begin or end with a hyphen.
+- Username* (Username may only contain alphanumeric characters or single hyphens, and cannot begin or end with a hyphen.
 (NOTE: You will want to pick a professional username because it will be in all of your URLs))

 4. Create Account>